June 20, 2024

 While the progress in implementing accessible travel policies and projects is encouraging, there is still work to do so that all travelers, regardless of physical abilities, have barrier-free experiences.
 From technology to specific room and amenities settings, accessibility lies in the deep understanding of people's needs and ways to make their stays and experiences more enjoyable.

 Websites and mobile apps must also be accessible to people with disabilities.
+The Web Content Accessibility Guidelines (WCAG) cover the technical requirements for online platforms.
 This includes screen reader compatibility features, text resizing options, high contrast modes, voice commands, haptic feedback, and text-to-speech.

 A great example of accessible travel technology is accessibleGO, which provides detailed information on the accessibility features of hotels, restaurants, and attractions worldwide.
 Users can filter search results based on their needs, making trip planning more manageable and stress-free.